aws-samples/aws-backup-amplify-appsync/README.md

 # aws-backup-amplify-appsync

+This solution is explained in the companion blog [Automate backups for AWS Amplify GraphQL backends with AWS Backup](https://aws.amazon.com/blogs/storage/automate-backups-for-aws-amplify-graphql-backends-with-aws-backup/)

 AWS Amplify makes it easy to build full stack front end UI apps with backends and authentication.
 AWS AppSync adds serverless GraphQL and DynamoDB tables to your application with no code.
 This project guides you on how to include the infrastructure as code to add AWS Backup to an Amplify and AppSync application using to manage snapshots for your applications DynamoDB tables.

 See the following Architecture Diagram detailing what this sample solution will deploy.